jmhockham/mars-rover/README.md

 * Rovers will stop moving if they bump into each other.
 * Rovers will stop moving if their commands tell them to go outside the grid.
 * Final positions will be outputted once all the rovers have finished moving.
+* Grid can be between 5 - 100 on an axis

 Check out the tests for more examples of this